Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_02_AI_Engine_Design/README.md

 ### Run-Time Event API for Performance Profiling

 Additionally, in the AI Engine application, the `event::start_profiling` and `event::read_profiling` API calls are specified.
 These calls configure the AI Engine to count the accumulated number of clock cycles.
 Because we know how much data is coming out of the AI Engine (``OUT_DATA_WINSZ``), and using this API gets us the number of clock cycles its takes to receive all the output data, we can calculate the port throughput (bytes per second).
 This calculation is done in the AI Engine application and printed to the console during simulation.
 Note that the longer the data is simulated, the higher the throughput accuracy.
-Currently the number of iterations is chosen as 20.
+Currently, the number of iterations is chosen as 20.

 Open the `build/aiesim.log` file to view the following throughput calculations for two of the output PLIOs:

 ```
-...
-DLBF Output0: Throughput 8.57765e+08 Samples/s, i.e. 3.43106e+09 Bytes/s
+DLBF Output0: Throughput 6.64906e+08 Samples/s, i.e. 2.65963e+09 Bytes/s
-ULBF Output0: Throughput 8.6297e+08 Samples/s, i.e. 3.45188e+09 Bytes/s
+ULBF Output0: Throughput 6.66927e+08 Samples/s, i.e. 2.66771e+09 Bytes/s
-...
 ```

 ## Conclusion